mnot/I-D/http-options-resources/draft.md

 assign distinct URLs for their OPTIONS responses, thereby making them fully available as resources on the Web, as well as cacheable.

+--- note_Note_to_Readers

+The issues list for this draft can be found at <https://github.com/mnot/I-D/labels/http-options-resources>.

+The most recent (often, unpublished) draft is at <https://mnot.github.io/I-D/http-options-resources/>.

+Recent changes are listed at <https://github.com/mnot/I-D/commits/gh-pages/http-options-resources>.

 --- middle

 # Introduction